AzazelInAFK/X-Legend_Lib/README.md

 myPKGObject.Load(false);
 ```
 If this function parameter is set to true, the function will use the files in the folder to repack them into the original PKG files.\
-Please notice that this is a demo version and it is not 100% trustable.
+Otherwise, if this function parameter is set to false, the function will instead unpack all the files from the game into the current folder.

-If this function parameter is set to false, the function will instead unpack all the files from the game into the current folder.
+Please notice that this PKG tool is a demo version and it is not yet 100% trustable.